Two-stage Geometric Information Guided Image Reconstruction: Introduction

 where $\lambda>0$ is related to the noise level $\sigma$ in the data.
 To preserve the discontinuities of $u$ which correspond to the image features, e.g., edges, total variation (TV) is taken into consideration as an additional regularization term \cite{Candes-Romberg-Tao-06,Lustig-Donoho-Pauly-07,Compton-Osher-Bouchard:11}.
 Then the model with two regularization terms reads as

 where $\Phi$ is the wavelet transform and $\beta$ depends on the characteristics of the underlying image itself.

 Wavelet transform and total variation have been used widely in various computer vision and/or imaging science problems.
 The advantage of wavelet transform is its optimality in approximating signals containing point-wise singularities, but it is widely known that traditional wavelets are not so effective in dealing with singularities in higher dimensions, such as edges in 2D images.
 TV is optimal in describing piecewise constant images and preserving image edges.
-However, it is well known that the TV regularization will cause staircase effects.
-Recently, it has been shown that the TV regularization is closely connected to the wavelet one \cite{Cai-Dong-Osher-Shen:2012}.
+As one of the TV based compressive sensing methods, reconstruction from partial Fourier data (RecPF) \cite{Yang-Zhang-Yin-RecPF-10} considers both the TV and the wavelet regularizations.
+However, it is well known that the TV regularization will cause staircase effects in image restoration \cite{chan2000high} and compressive sensing \cite{guo2014new}.
+It has been shown that the TV regularization is closely connected to the wavelet one \cite{Cai-Dong-Osher-Shen:2012}.
 Therefore, the combination of wavelet and TV is not ideal for reconstructing natural images with abundant directional geometric information from few noisy CS measurements.